Cherreads

 [Fate Points: 14]

-As the interface faded, she became aware of the changes within herself.
-Her aura felt warmer, smoother at the edges.
-Where before it had leaked unpredictably, now it flowed with greater cohesion.
-The faint pressure she used to feel when restraining it was lessened, as if her control had improved without conscious effort.
+As the interface faded, she felt the changes within herself.
+Her aura was warmer, smoother.
+Where it once leaked unpredictably, it now flowed with more cohesion.
+The pressure she used to feel when restraining it had eased.

 Velvet Whisper.